carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Container Creation and Performance Testing with Docker.md

 ## Docker Installation
 Before starting, let's make sure that the version of the subsystem in the machine is WSL 2 (necessary to run Docker).
-You can run in your Windows PowerShell the following command
+You can run in your Windows PowerShell the following command:
 ```
 wsl -l -v
 ```